n0npax/lime-comb/README.md

 ## How

-Lime-comb is basically public key registry and set of the tools.
+Lime-comb is basically public key registry and set of the gpg based tools.
 Public keys are stored in the database.
 End user can easily import existing public key and encrypt message.
 No `gpg` nor cryptography knowledge required.

-### Public key registry (WEB)
+### Public key registry (CORE)

 We believe we shouldn't reinvent wheel.
 Lime-comb key registry is secured with authorization from google(`firebase auth`).